Reveal (Fischer-Z album)

 Reveal is an album by the new wave rock band Fischer-Z. In the summer of 1981 John Watts split up with his group, Fischer-Z, on the grounds that his art could not evolve within the context of the band.
 Prompted by the encouragement of the well-received Fischer-Z album, Red Skies Over Paradise, Watts soon embarked on a solo career, releasing his first solo album, One More Twist (1982), followed quickly by his second, The Iceberg Model (1983).
 Watts toured extensively and even produced a mini-album for Zulu artist Busi Mhlongo.
 He released an album entitled Quick Quick Slow under the name The Cry in 1984.

-After touring and releasing an album per year up until 1985 John Watts was trying to resolve his role of constantly touring with that of being a father of two children.
-Over the ensuing years, he started to develop and record new material with multi-talented musician, Ian Porter.
-In 1987 John Watts began to record material under the Fischer-Z name again — but, with one twist — Watts was now the only original member of the group and it was his "musical vision".
+After touring and releasing an album every year until 1985, John Watts tried to balance his constant touring with his responsibilities of being a father of two children.
+Over the next few years, he began writing and recording new material with multi-talented musician Ian Porter.
+In 1987, John Watts again began to record material under the Fischer-Z name — but, with one twist — Watts was now the only original member of the group and it was his "musical vision".
 Original Fischer-Z keyboardist, Steve Skolnik, did, however, make a minor contribution to the album.